Alert Source Discuss

 Security Considerations

-• Consider making transfer limits immutable once set to prevent tampering or unauthorized modifications.
+• Limit mutability.
+Consider making limits immutable once set (or only decreasing), to prevent tampering.

 Copyright and related rights waived via CC0.